kiwilan/unplugin-svg-transformer/README.md

 |       `svg.title`        |        `boolean`        |                                   Add title to SVG string.                                   |                    `false`                     |        ✅         |
 |        `useTypes`        |        `boolean`        |               Use types, if you want to use JavaScript instead of TypeScript.                |                     `true`                     |      `true`       |
 |        `warning`         |        `boolean`        |                         Trigger a warning when the SVG is not found.                         |                    `false`                     |        ✅         |

-\*: ✅ option is available, otherwise is static.

 ### Add your SVG files